KaelinWulf/kaelinwulf.github.io/docs/about.markdown

 Some of my other hobbies include playing guitar and piano, backpacking, paddleboarding, longboarding, making jewelry and art, watching movies, and cooking!

-For more information about by work and accomplishments my CV can be found [here]()
+For more information about by work and accomplishments, my CV can be found [here]()